 - Your baby will be used to the closeness and warmth of breast- or bottle-feeding, so hold them close and give lots of cuddles when weaning.

 - If they struggle to eat from a spoon, simply dip your clean finger in the purée and feed them from that.

 - Very first foods should be easy to digest and unlikely to provoke an allergy.
-Butternut squash and root vegetable purées like carrot or sweet potato are good – orange-coloured vegetables are a rich source of vitamin A, important for growth and to help your baby fight infections.
+Butternut squash and root vegetable purées like carrot or sweet potato are good options – orange-coloured vegetables are a rich source of vitamin A, important for growth and to help your baby fight infections.

-- Apple and pear make good first fruit purées, while banana, papaya and avocado are brilliant ‘no cook’ foods – just mash them.
+- Apple and pear also make good first fruit purées, while banana, papaya and avocado are brilliant ‘no cook’ foods – just mash them.